JuanFSantana/DNA-and-RNA-seq-analysis-essentials/bam_bed_tobigwig/README.md

 # bam_bed_tobigwig.py #
 This script will create bigWig tracks of fragments of user specified sizes from BAM or BED files.
+Best used for data from ChIP-seq as strandedness is not taken into account when making the tracks.

 # File requirements #
-A BAM or BED file and a chromsome size file.
+1) BAM or BED file
+2) chromsome size file.

 # Behavior #
 The user can specifiy multiple tracks to be created from different fragment sizes.
 The output of this script is a directory named 'bigWig' containing each of the bigWig tracks.